Camp will begin on Thursday afternoon, tentatively around 4:00pm.

 Goalkeeper training will be offered.

 Players should bring shinguards, soccer cleats, and footwear appropriate for use on a turf surface.
 You should also bring court shoes in case practice is moved indoors due to weather.

-No. Players and parents need to bring their own refillable water bottles.
+Players and parents should bring their own refillable water bottles.

 No. The camp fee includes housing and meals.
 Thursday dinner through Saturday lunch are included.

 Not at all.
 The MTA Father & Son Soccer Camp is open to any player and parent regardless of any club affiliation.